enasequence/read_docs/submit/sequence.rst

 If there are no suitable checklists available for your submission, then you will need to submit your sequences in EMBL flat file format.

-Template sequence spreadsheets can be submitted either using the Webin Interactive web interface or programmatically.
-To submit flat files, you can submit using Webin-CLI or programmatically.
-For an overview of the three ENA submission interfaces, please see the `General Guide on Submitting to ENA <general-guide.html>`_.
+Template sequence spreadsheets can be submitted either using Webin Interactive or Webin-CLI.
+You can directly deposit a flat file using Webin-CLI.
+For an overview of the ENA submission interfaces, please see the `General Guide on Submitting to ENA <general-guide.html>`_.

 .. toctree::
    :maxdepth: 1